cf73/humanity/content/collections/articles/198-methods-of-non-violent-actions-for-ending-war.md

         text: '198 profoundly possible methods of non-violent action' -
         type: text
-        text: ' were gifted to humanity by the Albert Einstein Institution and its founder, Dr. Gene Sharp in 1973.
+        text: ' were gifted to humanity by the Albert Einstein Institution and its founder, Dr. Gene Sharp, in 1973.
 He researched and catalogued them, providing a rich selection of historical examples in his seminal work, '
       -
         type: text
         marks: